yang1688899/CarND-MPC-Project/writeup.md

 ## Describes the model in detail.
 This includes the state, actuators and update equations.

 There are 6 state in my MPC: px, py, psi, v, cte, epsi.
-The py, py is the global position(map cordinate) of the vechile. the psi is the heading direction of the vechile.
+The py, py is the global position(map cordinate) of the vehicle. the psi is the heading direction of the vehicle.
 The v stand for voilocity.
 The cte is the cross track error and epsi is the error of heading direction.

 There are 2 actuators in my MPC: delta, a.
-The delta is the steering angle of the vechile and a is the acceleration of the vechile.
+The delta is the steering angle of the vehicle and a is the acceleration of the vehicle.

 This is how the update equations look like:
 ```